mbiss10/protocol/README.md

 #### Store

-The Cast Store is a two-phase set CRDT which tracks and and remove cast messages.
+The Cast Store is a two-phase set CRDT which tracks and removes cast messages.
 A cast add message must follow these rules:

 1. `embeds` must contain between 0 and 2 URIs, each of which can be up to 256 characters
 2. `mentions` must contain between 0 and 5 Farcaster IDs